Web4application/Fadakacoin/README.md

 ## Introduction

-Web4asset aims to provide a secure and user-friendly platform for managing digital assets on the blockchain.
+fadaka aims to provide a secure and user-friendly platform for managing digital assets on the blockchain.
 By leveraging technologies like Next.js and Node.js, the project offers a seamless experience for users to interact with the blockchain.

 ## Features